 The days are getting wet and grey, the leaves are turning yellow and the weather is definitely chilly!
-Bring out the layers, autumn has arrived.
+Bring out the layers, autumn has officially arrived.

 Between October and November- it is PUMPKIN season!
 Along the country roads here in Switzerland, there are farm lorries displaying pumpkins of all shapes and sizes.
-The supermarkets here already started selling pumpkins since September, you can buy butternut squash, sugar pumpkin (a.k.a Hokkaido pumpkin), pre-sliced pumpkin and more.
+The supermarkets here started selling pumpkins since September, you can buy butternut squash, sugar pumpkin (a.k.a Hokkaido pumpkin), pre-sliced pumpkin and more.

 Since September, I have been incorporating pumpkin in our meals at least once a week.
-I normally just buy pre-sliced pumpkin for convenience and bake them in the oven.
+I normally just buy a pre-sliced pumpkin for convenience and bake them in the oven.

-However this time, I bought some small pumpkins and today I will share my experience of making a simple pumpkin soup recipe adapted from Minimalist Baker, one of my new favourite foodie websites.
+However this time, I bought some small pumpkins and today I will share my experience of making a simple pumpkin soup recipe adapted from Minimalist Baker, one of my favourite foodie websites.
 I found the recipe easy to follow, the only challenging part was cutting the pumpkin.
 It took quite a lot of strength and two different knives to finally cut them open.
 Thankfully I did not cut my fingers!

 I rate the recipe 4.5/5 stars.
 The taste was creamy and yummy, perfect for a cold, rainy autumn night in.
 The soup is very filling and even though it took an hour to prepare, it was well worth the effort.
 My husband commented that it felt good to be eating something healthy from the ground, grown around our region.
 I hope you enjoy it too.
 Let's get cooking!